About Our Lab

 Dr. Abadi receives a Scientist Development Grant from the American Heart Association (AHA).
 For the next three years, this grant will support the group research on development of hierarchical conductive structures for application in cardiovascular medical devices.

-Congratulations to our undergraduate trainees, Josh Loiselle (third year MEEM) and Alicia Ball (second year chemical eng.), for being selected as Portage Health Foundation Interns through the MTU Undergraduate Research Internship Program.
+Congratulations to our undergraduate trainees, Daniel Woodall (fourth year MEEM) and Alicia Ball (third year chemical eng.), for being selected as Portage Health Foundation Interns through the MTU Undergraduate Research Internship Program.
 This internship will support their health-related research in our lab during the academic year 2017-2018.